How collision insurance works in Canada

 What is collision insurance?

 Collision insurance pays for damage done to your car as a result of an accident, either with a stationary object like a guardrail, or with another person’s vehicle.
-It’s an optional form of coverage in every province except for Manitoba and Saskatchewan drivers.
+It’s an optional form of coverage in every province except in Manitoba and Saskatchewan, where it is bundled into the mandatory coverage provided to drivers by the provincial government.

-With collision coverage, your insurance company pays to repair or replace your vehicle, regardless of who was at fault.
+With collision coverage, your insurance company pays to repair or replace your vehicle if you are at fault.
 You're responsible for paying the deductible – the portion of money you have to pay before your insurance provider will pay the rest.
-You set your deductible amount.
-A higher deductible is one way to save on car insurance, but it also means you’ll pay more should an accident occur, before receiving any payment from your insurer.
+You set your deductible amount; a higher deductible is one way to save on car insurance, but it also means you’ll pay more should an accident occur, before receiving any payment from your insurer.
 Typically, people will set a deductible between $500 to $1,000, but it can go as high as $5,000.
+If you are not at fault, you will instead be covered by your Direct Compensation Property Damage policy.

 How much is collision insurance?